ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 - **Example**: `eyo6evt`, `bqc1fxq`, `afd5ryn`
 - **Visibility**: Custom mode only
 - **Note**: Automatically set when using subsidiary presets
+- **Reference**: See [Brand Typography section in Design Tokens README](../design-tokens/README.md#brand-typography) for complete list of Typekit links and codes for each subsidiary
 - **How to Find**:
   1. Log in to Adobe Fonts (fonts.adobe.com)
   2. Go to your Web Projects